-This DRI process is intended for a two-year trial period by CMAP.
+This DRI process is extended for an additional two-year trial period by CMAP until July 31, 2013.
 At that time, the process and its effectiveness will be reviewed by the CMAP Board.

 1. Requesting a DRI review

 Requests that CMAP review a project may be made by: